 Information Technology audits evaluate the accuracy, effectiveness, efficiency and security of electronic and information processing systems that are in production or under development.

 Advisory Services, also called Consulting Engagements, are generally performed at the request of a department or University management.
 Advisory Services are intended to assist management in solving specific problems, improving control systems, and designing control systems.
-The scope of the engagement is established through collaboration of AAS, University management, and/or process owners.
+The scope of the engagement is established through collaboration of IA, University management, and/or process owners.
 When performing Advisory Services, IA maintains objectivity and does not assume management responsibility.

 IA conducts planned and unplanned engagements known as special reviews.
 Special review engagements may differ from typical assurance engagements in scope and reporting procedures.
 Special reviews may include the following: